Roger as a student at Castle Heights Military Academy

 THE EARLY YEARS...

 At Columbia, Roger majored in American and British literature and minored in the fine arts of architecture, and his acting ability got him leading roles in college theatrical productions, including the "Varsity" show (the Columbia players' major production, directed that year by Brian DePalma, a fellow classmate.)
-"I love acting and architecture," Roger told Teen Life magazine in 1969.
-While at Columbia, Roger studied acting under drama coach Michael Howard down in Greenwich Village, and later in Los Angeles with Curt Conway, Eric Morris and Lonnie Chapman.
+"I love acting and architecture," Davis told Teen Life magazine in 1969.
+While at Columbia, Roger studied acting under drama coach Michael Howard in Greenwich Village, and later in Los Angeles with Curt Conway, Eric Morris and Lonnie Chapman.
 His acting classmates included Jack Nicholson, Ellen Burstyn, and even Francis Ford Coppola.
-"I think it's almost natural to go from an interest in literature to an interest in acting," he told Teen Life in 1970.
+"I think it's almost natural to go from an interest in literature to an interest in acting," Davis told Teen Life in 1970.
 "When you understand character and motivation and plot, you can naturally move to wanting to create it yourself.
 You can either write or interpret what others have written.
 I chose to do the interpreting, which is acting."

 ROGER'S ACTING CAREER TAKES OFF...